 What is your favorite (and must have) piece of furniture and room and why?

-With regards to our home in Mexico, my favorite space is our living room.
-I love the Christian Lacroix wallpaper and the midcentury green sofa.
+With regards to our home in Mexico, my favourite space is our living room.
+I love the Christian Lacroix wallpaper and the mid-century green sofa.
 It´s a room full of light and it has such great vibes.
 It’s full of flea market finds, they are mostly things that aren’t particularly valuable, but which I treasure dearly.

 How and where (fairs, travels…) did you choose furniture?

 As I mentioned, most of the decorative objects and furniture I own were purchased in antique and vintage shops.
 I also purchase a lot of our things at flea markets.
 In Mexico, I like to visit La Lagunilla, and when I am in Madrid I visit El rastro.
 I consider myself a hard-core treasure hunter when I go shopping for antiques.
 I think I have a good eye and it brings me great pleasure to purchase rare objects.